Hair loss and bodybuilding are thought to have a connection, although this is generally a myth.

 Salmon contains high amounts of Omega-3 fatty acids, lean protein, and necessary vitamins and minerals for your body.
-Eating salmon once or twice per week can counteract other bad fats from your diet, and help create a body which can adequately grow hair easily.
+Eating salmon once or twice per week can counteract other bad fats from your diet, and help adequately grow hair.

 Sweet potatoes are a great source of beta-carotene and can is converted into Vitamin A by the body which is crucial for the health of your hair as well as increasing the blood flow to the scalp.